DigitecGalaxus/abaclient-chocolatey-package/readme.md

 }
 ```

 3. Create a new GitHub tag that matches the new version number.
-You can use the following Git command to create the tag:
+For example:
 ```bash
 git tag 3.0.940
 ```